Santa Croce Basilica altar with stained glass windows and ornate architecture in Florence, Italy.

 Cloisters of Santa Croce Basilica Complex with arches and central garden in Florence.

-Accessibility
+Accessibility Details

-• The basilica is wheelchair accessible.
+The basilica is accessible to wheelchair users.

 Aerial view of Santa Croce Basilica in Florence, Italy, surrounded by cityscape and greenery.